 Bordering the Gulf of Mexico, Mississippi is a famous fishing destination with both saltwater and freshwater fishing spots.
 It’s well known for its remarkable crappie fishing.
-With 119 freshwater public lakes and reefs off the coast, fishing Mississippi gives anglers of all skill levels the chance to explore and fish in the Southeast U.S. Aside from the scale-tipping catches, the mild climate keeps Mississippi ripe for fishing excursions year-round.
-And if you’re into inshore fishing, trips along the state’s coastal areas typically mean catches of redfish, flounder, and speckled trout.
-Just remember to purchase your Mississippi fishing license and read the current fishing regulations before you head out to know the bag limits and size limits that apply.
+Aside from the record-worthy catches, the mild climate makes Mississippi ready for fishing excursions year-round.
+If you’re into inshore fishing, trips along the state’s coastal areas typically mean catches of redfish, flounder, and speckled trout.
+Just remember to purchase your Mississippi fishing license and read the current fishing regulations to know the bag and size limits that apply.

 Arkabutla Lake

-Located in Hernando, Arkabutla Lake is famous for some of the best angling activities in the Southeast.
-Fishing and camping in Mississippi allow you to visit this lake, which is among the leading crappie fishing lakes in the U.S. It also boasts an abundance of white bass, largemouth, bream, and catfish.
+Located in Hernando, Arkabutla Lake is famous for some of the best fishing in the Southeast.
+It’s also one of the leading crappie fishing lakes in the U.S. It has an abundance of white bass, largemouth, bream, and catfish.
 With ample bank fishing locations, an ADA accessible fishing pier, and eight boat-launching ramps, access to the lake couldn’t be made any easier or more fun.
 In addition to fishing, Arkabutla Lake has beautiful picnic areas, over 200 campsites, and multiple trails for biking and hiking.

 Neshoba County Lake

-If bass fishing is your liking, then there’s no better place to be than Neshoba County Lake.
-Located in Neshoba County, southeast of Philadelphia, this 138-acre lake features heavy vegetation, thus fostering a healthy habitat and plenty of food sources for big bass.
+Neshoba County Lake, southeast of Philadelphia, has heavy vegetation and plenty of food sources for big bass.
 Other common fish species include bluegill, crappie, and channel catfish.
 The campground has 22 concrete pads with electrical, water, and sewer hookups.

 Grenada Lake